unusualfor/advanced-kubernetes/README.md

 	  - Once the pods are running and traffic is generated, open the Kiali dashboard and explore the Traffic Graph and Traces tabs.
 You should see multiple services interacting, with traces showing request flows across namespaces.

   4. **Check mTLS status:**
 	  - In Kiali, verify if mTLS is enabled by looking for the lock icon on service links.
-This should be enabled by default given that the PeerAuthentication resource applied in the previous exercise was applied globally and not restricted to a single namespace.
+This should be enabled by default.

   5. **Inspect available data:**
 	  - Inspect Traffic/Flags/Hosts/etc data for each HTTP and TCP connection.